apache/openwhisk/proposals/POEM-1-proposal-for-openwhisk-enhancements.md

 ## Summary

-Introduce a process for suggesting and implementing a substantive OpenWhisk Enhancement (POEM).
+Introduce and document a process for suggesting and implementing a substantive OpenWhisk Enhancement (POEM).
 A developer or group of developers working together to propose and implement a major new feature or functionality, a new subsystem, or a breaking change should follow the process described herein and open a proposal for consideration under this directory.

 ## Motivation